LefanHu/MasterQuoter/README.md

 - Fix first time quote initialization.
 If quotes.json is empty but still exists, bot will not work.
 - Add a buffer variable for quotes to avoid opening and closing the quotes file for every single quote.
 - Save attachments as an actual json array instead of a json array as a string.
-- Save attachments with message.created_at + attachment.filename instead of just attachment.filename since most of the time it's simply just "unknown.png" for screenshots.
+- Save attachments with message.created_at + attachment.filename instead of just attachment.filename since most of the time it's simply just "unknown.png" for screenshots

 ## Future plans
 - ~~Implement listing quotes for specific people~~